How to write Farmers Market. Market Nosh, The Best Resource for Starting and Running a Market Stall Business

 No Farmers Own the Market

-That being that, there are many farmers attending so we keep using farmers to represent many farmers, without ownership, then the term Farmers Market refers to the market that has many farmers in attendance.
+Many farmers are attending so we keep using farmers to represent many farmers, without ownership, then the term Farmers Market refers to the market that has many farmers in attendance.

 Conclusion